Leg Vein Treatment

 SCLEROTHERAPY FOR LEG VEINS

-Sclerotherapy is a treatment for varicose veins and spider veins where medication (a sclerosing solution) is injected directly into the vein causing it to immediately shrink.
-It is always the first line of treatment to remove leg veins.
-99% of all leg vein therapy patients in our office are treated with sclerotherapy.
-The sclerosing agents we use are Asclera, Sotradecol and Glycerin.
+Sclerotherapy is a treatment for varicose veins and spider veins where medication (called Sotradecol) is injected directly into the vein causing it to immediately shrink.
+Dr. George Groleau is the physician currently providing this treatment within our practice.
+Patients interested in treatment should contact our Lime St. office for prior consultation and possible treatment.

 Unwanted leg veins are injected with the sclerosing agent, with a very thin needle, and the vein immediately shrinks.
 After the immediate shrinkage of the vein occurs, the vein will continue to dissolve over a period of a few weeks as the body naturally proceeds to absorb the sclerosed vein.